msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

   # like OS installed or disk space left
   # and those information are collected on each playbook run
   # it took some time so there are options to boost that by caching unchanged facts
   gather_facts: true # default
-  strategy: linear # default, change this on how tasks must run on hosts: sequential or serialized
+  # change this on how tasks must run on hosts: sequential or serialized or another strategy
+  strategy: linear # default
   vars:
     systemd_service_file: |
       [Unit]